cuStateVec Ex API Reference#

 This function creates a dictionary that holds state vector configuration for multi-process distributed state vector according to the given set of arguments.
 In this configuration, the state vector is distributed across multiple processes, with each process owning a single device to allocate one sub state vector.

-The numWires argument specifies the number of wires of state vector, and the numDeviceWires argument specifies the number of wires allocated on each device.
-The following relationship should be satisfied where numProcesses is the number of processes to which state vector is distributed.
+The numWires argument specifies the total number of wires of the distributed state vector, and the numDeviceWires argument specifies the number of wires allocated on each device.
+The remaining wires are global index bits whose distribution is described by globalIndexBitClasses (see below).

 The deviceId argument specifies the device ID where the sub state vector will be allocated.
 If set to -1, the device ID will be dynamically assigned during state vector creation using the formula: deviceId = processRank % numDevicesInHardwareNode, where processRank is obtained from the communicator and numDevicesInHardwareNode is the total number of CUDA devices available in the hardware node.